mwilensky768/SSINS/docs/tutorial.rst

   >>> ss.read('SSINS/data/1061313128_99bl_1pol_half_time.uvfits', ant_str='cross')

   # We time-difference the visibilities during initialization.
-  # We adjust the attributes during differencing to ensure the SS object is still a UVData object
+  # We adjust the attributes during differencing to ensure the SS object is still a proper UVData object
   >>> ss.check()
   True